 The Global University Network for Innovation's report (2022, p.
 9) highlights the fact that most universities in developed countries have established advanced digitalisations and have responded more satisfactorily to the pandemic crisis, while universities in developing countries that have less experience of digitalisation are facing serious difficulties in meeting their learners' needs and subsequently impacting their education.
-International cooperation between countries developed developing universities in and is а recommended approach to prevent the widening of this gap.
+International cooperation between universities in developed and developing countries is a recommended approach to prevent the widening of this gap.